y-zheng18/point_odyssey/README.md

 ## Citation

-If you use this code for your research, please cite:
+If you use this code or our data for your research, please cite:

 **PointOdyssey: A Large-Scale Synthetic Dataset for Long-Term Point Tracking.** Yang Zheng, Adam W. Harley, Bokui Shen, Gordon Wetzstein, Leonidas J. Guibas.
 In ICCV 2023.